dkoval/flamalgam/README.md

 a streaming environment.
 The problem becomes even more difficult to tackle if you need to join infinite data streams.
 That is, where a concept of a timed window is no longer applicable.

-`Flamalgam` project aims to implement SQL join semantics on infinite data streams leveraging [Apache Flink](https://flink.apache.org/) as a stream processing technology and [Kotlin](https://kotlinlang.org/) as a programming language of choice.
+`Flamalgam` project aims to achieve SQL join semantic on infinite data streams, leveraging [Apache Flink](https://flink.apache.org/) as a stream processing technology and [Kotlin](https://kotlinlang.org/) as a programming language of choice.

 ## What is it for?